Chapter 14 Summarizing Data

 While the summarize function does an excellent job of summarizing our data, the outputted dataset isn’t really fit for publication.
 This is doubly so if you used summarize as the last step of your chemical quantification and you want a nice and pretty table of mean sample concentration with standard deviations.

-To this end we’ll use the ‘flextable’ package.
-Please refer to flextable R package.
+To this end we’ll use the flextable package.
+For more details refer to flextable R package.
 There are other packages to make tables, but we’re using flextable as it’s consistent between HTML and PDF outputs.

 library(flextable)